Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system: Abstract

-The transmon, known for its fast operation time and coherence time of tens of microseconds, is the most used qubit in superconducting quantum processors.
-However, for practical implementation of fault-tolerant quantum computing, the coherence time and gate fidelity of superconducting quantum processors need enhancement.
-A novel superconducting qubit that can protect the Cooper pair parity on a superconducting island has been proposed, with better coherence performance than the transmon.
-However, the most efficient method for realizing a superconducting hybrid system that harnesses it is unknown.
-We implement a new type of CNOT gate in a superconducting hybrid system composed of a tunable transmon and parity-protected qubit by applying a cross-resonance pulse.
-We provide the hardware specifications and pulse parameters to construct a two-qubit gate in the hybrid system.
-Our method can supply a CNOT gate with an average fidelity greater than 0.998.
-The hybrid system provides a new platform for quantum computers.
+The transmon, known for its fast operation time and coherence time on the order of tens of microseconds, is the most widely used qubit in superconducting quantum processors.
+However, for the practical implementation of fault-tolerant quantum computing, the coherence time and gate fidelity of superconducting quantum processors must be improved.
+A novel superconducting qubit that protects the Cooper pair parity on a superconducting island has been proposed, offering better coherence performance than the transmon.
+However, the most efficient method for realizing a superconducting heterogeneous system that leverages this qubit remains unknown.
+In this work, we propose that a cross-resonance-based CNOT gate can be designed in such a system.
+We provide the theoretical hardware specifications and pulse parameters required to simulate a two-qubit gate in the heterogeneous system.
+Our numerical simulation predicts a CNOT gate fidelity of 0.9989.
+This heterogeneous system offers a promising new platform for quantum computing.

-Superconducting qubits\cite{Bouchiat98,Nakamura99,Vion02,Koch07,Paik11,Larsen20,Smith20,Hyyppa22,Chiorescu03,Harris10,Larsen15,Devoret85,Orlando99,Majer07} are promising candidates for quantum computing applications.
-Based on the Cooper-pair Box (CPB)\cite{Nakamura99,Bouchiat98}, which consists of a Josephson junction\cite{Josephson62,Josephson64} shunted by a capacitor, various developments have been made that would cover charge qubits and transmons.
-The transmon\cite{Koch07,Majer07}, which is the most employed superconducting qubit in recent years as well as a flux qubit\cite{Orlando99,Chiorescu03,Harris10}, exhibits gate times under microseconds and shows better tolerance to background charge noise than charge qubits\cite{Nakamura02,Astafiev04,Schreier08,Schlor19}.
-This is because of a large shunt capacitor of the transmon, which allows the transmon to be more robust to charge fluctuations than the charge qubit\cite{Schreier08}.
+Superconducting qubits\cite{Bouchiat98,Nakamura99,Vion02,Koch07,Paik11,Larsen20,Smith20,Hyyppa22,Chiorescu03,Harris10,Larsen15,Devoret85,Orlando99,Majer07} are among the most promising platforms for quantum computing.
+Based on the Cooper-pair box (CPB)\cite{Nakamura99,Bouchiat98}—which consists of a Josephson junction\cite{Josephson62,Josephson64} shunted by a capacitor—various designs have evolved, including charge qubits and transmons.
+The transmon\cite{Koch07,Majer07}, currently the most widely used superconducting qubit, along with flux qubits\cite{Orlando99,Chiorescu03,Harris10}, offers sub-microsecond gate times and greater resilience to background charge noise compared to charge qubits\cite{Nakamura02,Astafiev04,Schreier08,Schlor19}.
+This improved noise tolerance stems from the transmon’s large shunt capacitor, which reduces sensitivity to charge fluctuations\cite{Schreier08}.